theKIEgit/frameworks_and_languages_module/technical_report.md

 ### Serverless Architecture

-This is a way to build and run functions without having to manage it's infrastructure when the function is called the provider will create an instance on the closest possible server meaning that there will be a lower latency and can can be scaled automatically, however there is no control over the infrastructure so if there is an outage you have to wait for the provider to fix it and it's hard to change provider as it uses a certain language that other providers won't support.
+This is a way to build and run functions without having to manage its infrastructure when the function is called the provider will create an instance on the closest possible server meaning that there will be a lower latency and can be scaled automatically, however there is no control over the infrastructure so if there is an outage you have to wait for the provider to fix it and it's hard to change provider as it uses a certain language that other providers won't support.

 [Serverless Architecture](https://aws.amazon.com/lambda/serverless-architectures-learn-more/)